sheiely/clinic-system-in-java/README.md

 # Configuring the database

-import the file "dataBaseMysql.sql" to your database, the name of the database must be called "consultorio" and keep the original structure of the file<p>
+import the file "consultorio.sql" to your database, the name of the database must be called "consultorio" and keep the original structure of the file<p>

 # Acess with Login